 Presentation, quality and operational efficiency are essential to our success and form a basis for how we assess performance.
 We recognise and reward the efforts of our business partners in contributing to our success through continuous improvement and innovation, ensuring shared value for both parties.

 The Supplier Code of Conduct serves as a guide on doing business with us and forms part of how we build lasting relationships with our business partners.
-View the Supplier Code of Conduct Guide
+View the Vicinity Supplier Relationship Management Guiding Principles

 In accordance with our standard contractual provisions, Vicinity’s suppliers or potential suppliers are not permitted to use Vicinity's name or logo or to make any public announcements or disclosures in relation to their dealings with Vicinity without the organisation's prior written consent.